 - Quality assessment content and seamless administration are essential.
 Districts must identify the assessment tools and content that can streamline assessment practices, like FastBridge, which is the only platform to bring together computer adaptive testing with curriculum-based measures for screening and progress monitoring (both academic and social-emotional behavioral).
-Combined with a high quality standards-aligned item bank for interim and classroom formative or summative assessments, and a powerful administration and reporting tool like DnA, districts can implement a comprehensive, balanced assessment plan through a single integrated system.
+Combined with a high quality standards-aligned item bank for interim and classroom formative or summative assessments, and a powerful administration and reporting tool like DnA or SchoolCity, districts can implement a comprehensive, balanced assessment plan through a single integrated system.

 - Solutions must accommodate for the unknown.
 As reports continue to warn of COVID-19’s ongoing threat to health and a possible resurgence later in the year, it’s uncertain when and how schools will reopen.
 Districts must seek to implement assessment tools that can be easily and effectively utilized in both classrooms and remote learning environments.
 That also means systems must be easy to access by parents and include embedded communication tools.

 While educators face great challenges navigating the pandemic and its impact on teaching and learning, there is also great opportunity when it comes to assessment.
 Leaders are calling for the type of comprehensive plans that research has long supported to accurately identify learning gaps and get students back on track.